HackYourFuture-CPH/JavaScript/Week8/MAKEME.md

 >Revise before attempting: https://developer.mozilla.org/en-US/docs/Web/JavaScript/Closures

 We have an array with the numbers from 1 to 1000.
 Now we are interested in all numbers in that array which are divisible by 3.
 And then divisible by 10.
 And then by 21.
-We have implemented that using a for loops:
+We have implemented that using for loops:

 ```js
 let arr = []